ChristianKoplenig/SMIT/README.md

 Again this is not good practice but this project is about learning different tools and coding.

+## Participating Guidlines
+- Input is appreciated
+- We want to keep the project language english, however we understand german and comments, pr's and so on in german are welcome too.

 ## Folderstructure
 - `root` --> Folder for Jupyther Notebook files and `user_data.py` file
 - `csv_raw` --> Download folder for webdriver